 This post is only for 6-12 months babies.
 If you want to view sensory activities for your toddler click here.
 It’s safe for babies to play with all these ideas that I will give but supervise them anyway.

-With books, your baby will start developing many of their 5 senses and even enhance it.
+With books, your baby will start developing many of their 5 senses and even enhance them.
 TouchThinkLearn Books or cardboards a way of helping your baby’s sight, touch and hearing.

 These books are often soft so it’s safe for your baby to use them.
 With it, they feel how different animals four or how different object’s feel.
 They develop their sense of touch.